vishvAsa/AgamaH_brAhmaH/rAmAnuja-sampradAyaH/rAmAnujaH/vedArtha-sangrahaH/meta/rAjagopAla.md

 There is yet another step to be taken by the self or soul which it will realise as the result of Jnana and that is Pure Consciousness or Brahman.
 This alone is real mukti.

 ### The means of attaining Mukti or upaya or Sadhana
 Since Advita teaches that the bondage of Samsara is due to avidya or ignorance, the only means by which avidya, the cause of this bondage, could disappear is Jnana or knowledge.
-The Sastra or Sruti teaches this knowledge by which the self understands that, in reality, it is Brahman, ('Tat Tvam Asi: That thou art") The knowledge of the identity of the Jiva with Brahman is the only means by which the ignorance or Avidya could be got rid of.
+The Sastra or Śruti teaches this knowledge by which the self understands that, in reality, it is Brahman, ('Tat Tvam Asi: That thou art") The knowledge of the identity of the Jiva with Brahman is the only means by which the ignorance or Avidya could be got rid of.

 The Gita describes three ways or Yogas to be followed by the seeker after salvation or mukti.
 One of them is karma yoga, the performance of the rites and duties pertaining to the man's station in life, his varna and his asrama, in a spirit of complete detachment, without any thought of their consequences or fruits (nishkama karma.)
 The rites and duties are to be performed as forms of worship to the Lord.

 The Gita also teaches a second way, bhakti yoga which consists in loving devotion, adoration and meditation of the Lord (upasana.)

 The third way is jnana yoga or the way of knowledge or jnana and the Jnani is praised highly in several passages.
 The Advaitin holds that, the direct means or sadhana which leads directly and at once to moksha or liberation is only jnana.
-In support of his view, he cites the authority of such passages in the Srutis as the following:
+In support of his view, he cites the authority of such passages in the Śrutis as the following:

 > "He who [[15]] knows Brahman becomes Brahman,"